34 Essential ESL Vocabulary Words to Survive the Winter

 Just as the Eskimos have over 50 words to describe snow, the English language has tons of ways to talk about winter.
 Winter brings with it its own unique vocabulary, phrases and idioms.
-Here are some essentials to get you through until spring.
+Here are some essential English words to get you through until spring.

 Essential ESL Vocabulary to Survive the Winter